 Digger began in late 2020 as a project to categorize music for contextual retrieval, where a context is defined as any listening situation you might otherwise create a playlist for.
 The idea was to take a myriad of contexts, factor out the common elements, and support autoplay without having to make playlists.
 The belief this was possible grew out of the SlideMatch project in 2009, which used 10 scalar characterizations to match music for retrieval.
 The challenge for Digger was to create similar retrieval power with far fewer song data requirements.

 By combining dual scalar values with well chosen keywords, Digger was able to achieve substantial retrieval power.
-For example Instead of playlists for "Brunch", "Beach", "Dinner", "Party" and such, a single "Social" keyword combined with energy level and approachability filtering provides equivalent or better access.
-Retrieval processing prefers what was least recently played, so it digs through all matching songs in the least boring order.
+For example Instead of playlists for "Brunch", "Beach", "Dinner", "Party" and such, a single "Social" keyword filtered by approachability and energy level provides equivalent and more flexible selection.
+Retrieval processing prefers what was least recently played, so the app will "dig" through all matching songs in the least boring order.
 Digger was initially tested on a diverse collection of 10k+ songs to verify the rating process was reasonable and contextual retrieval worked well.

-Initially created as a mechanism to synchronize Digger data across devices using only bare minimum personal information, DiggerHub now also provides for structured collaboration that respects your time and energy.
+Initially created as a mechanism to synchronize Digger data across devices with bare minimum personal identification, DiggerHub also provides for structured collaboration that respects your time:

 Find friends and music fans by their Digger name.
 If you haven't added any friends yet, and you want to get a feel for how things work, you can click "Connect Me" to add whoever the hub picks for you.